-The LEED® (Leadership in Energy and Environmental Design) program is a guideline for building solutions established by the U.S. Green Building Council (USGBC).
+The LEED[®] (Leadership in Energy and Environmental Design) program is a guideline for building solutions established by the U.S. Green Building Council (USGBC) and endorsed by the Canada Green Building Council (CaGBC).
 LEED's mission is to transform the building industry by establishing a common standard of measurement to define what constitutes a "green building."
 To this end, LEED provides a framework for assessing building performance and meeting sustainability goals.
 This framework assigns points for certain sustainability criteria, such as sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.